tldr-nyc/tldr-nyc.github.com/_posts/2015-02-26-staticadobe.md

 	Member "securityHandler"
 	Member "selectedAnnots"
 	Member "selectPageNthWord"
-		Security Priviledged for Method, Have a list of allowed Events Member "setAction"
+		Security Priviledged for Method, have a list of allowed Events:
+	Member "setAction"
-		Security Priviledged for Method, Have a list of allowed Events Member "setDataObjectContents"
+		Security Priviledged for Method, have a list of allowed Events:
+	Member "setDataObjectContents"
-		Security Priviledged for Method, Have a list of allowed Events Member "setOCGOrder"
+		Security Priviledged for Method, have a list of allowed Events:
+	Member "setOCGOrder"
-		Security Priviledged for Method, Have a list of allowed Events Member "setPageAction"
+		Security Priviledged for Method, have a list of allowed Events:
+	Member "setPageAction"
-		Security Priviledged for Method, Have a list of allowed Events Member "setPageBoxes"
+		Security Priviledged for Method, have a list of allowed Events:
+	Member "setPageBoxes"
-		Security Priviledged for Method, Have a list of allowed Events Member "setPageLabels"
+		Security Priviledged for Method, have a list of allowed Events:
+	Member "setPageLabels"
-		Security Priviledged for Method, Have a list of allowed Events Member "setPageRotations"
+		Security Priviledged for Method, have a list of allowed Events:
+	Member "setPageRotations"
-		Security Priviledged for Method, Have a list of allowed Events Member "setPageTabOrder"
+		Security Priviledged for Method, have a list of allowed Events:
+	Member "setPageTabOrder"
-		Security Priviledged for Method, Have a list of allowed Events Member "setPageTransitions"
+		Security Priviledged for Method, have a list of allowed Events:
+	Member "setPageTransitions"
-		Security Priviledged for Method, Have a list of allowed Events Member "setUIPerms"
+		Security Priviledged for Method, have a list of allowed Events:
+	Member "setUIPerms"
 	Member "setUserPerms"
-		Security Priviledged for Method, Have a list of allowed Events
+		Security Priviledged for Method, have a list of allowed Events:
 			Event: Batch\Exec
 			Event: Console\Exec
 			Event: App\Init

 	Member "sounds"
 	Member "spawnPageFromTemplate"
-		Security Priviledged for Method, Have a list of allowed Events Member "spellDictionaryOrder"
+		Security Priviledged for Method, have a list of allowed Events:
+	Member "spellDictionaryOrder"
 	Member "spellLanguageOrder"
 	Member "stampAPFromPage"
-		Security Priviledged for Method, Have a list of allowed Events Member "subject"
+		Security Priviledged for Method, have a list of allowed Events:
+	Member "subject"
-		Security Priviledged for Setter, Have a list of allowed Events Member "submitForm"
+		Security Priviledged for Setter - (property?)
+	Member "submitForm"
 	Member "syncAnnotScan"
 	Member "templates"
 	Member "timestampSign"
-		Security Priviledged for Method, Have a list of allowed Events
+		Security Priviledged for Method, have a list of allowed Events:
 			Event: Batch\Exec
 			Event: Console\Exec
 			Event: App\Init

 	Member "title"
-		Security Priviledged for Setter, Have a list of allowed Events Member "toString"
+		Security Priviledged for Setter - (property?)
+	Member "toString"
 	Member "transitionToState"
-		Security Priviledged for Method, Have a list of allowed Events Member "URL"
+		Security Priviledged for Method, have a list of allowed Events:
+	Member "URL"
 	Member "validatePreflightAuditTrail"
 	Member "valueOf"